Development Immersion Program (DIP) as Rural Immersion Program (RIP).

-This Development Immersion program(DIP) that had molded students for years together, took another perspective to add more value and meaning to the system by focusing more on social Entrepreneurship development and realigned the course as RURAL IMMERSION PROGRAM
+RDIP that had moulded students for years together, took another perspective to add more value and meaning to the system by focusing more on social Entrepreneurship development and realigned the course as RURAL IMMERSION PROGRAM

-Rural Immersion Program is organized for the I year PGDM and MBA students, in association with an Alumnus from IIM-A. The students were put into a rural learning during the first week of January, 2016 for PGDM and first week of February, 2016 for MBA.
+Rural Development Immersion Program is organized for the I year PGDM and MBA students, in association TATA-DHAN Academy – DHAN Foundation (https://www.dhan.org/).
+The students were put into a rural learning during the first week of January, 2019 for PGDM and first week of February, 2019 for MBA.

 The course designers of TSM are very conscious that learning should not be confined only to class rooms.
-RIP is a well structured program where students work in teams to come up with successful business plan.
+RDIP is a well-structured program where students work in teams to come up with successful business plan.
 The program’s agenda is to groom the student’s entrepreneurial abilities and give them a glimpse of how business models are created.
-The program is conducted by Mr Sridhar Lakshmanan, a successful entrepreneur himself and an IIM- A graduate.
 The program focuses on social entrepreneurship where students are taken to various rural business unit

 The students were divided into heterogeneous groups and were allotted rural areas and a specific working community.
 The objective of the visit was to inculcate social entrepreneurship training.
 The team members were taught to propose a social entrepreneurship business plan embodying the necessity elements of a original plan.
 The stay at villages was an enlightened for many students to know how the society around us still lives with a poverty driven condition.
 Students interacted with the villagers and their care and affection that the villagers showed towards the students was immense.